jettero/jzmq-experiments/README.md

 on http://zguide.zeromq.org/py:all ; it's almost just too much to deal with ... while at the same time, it leaves me wondering REP?
 PUSH?
 DEALER? ...
 WTF?

+# initial goal

+I don't really have any goals, not really, I just want to learn zmq, but how can I get anywhere with that without something to do?

+So first, I'm going to make jzmq.StupidMessageBus or jSMB.

+## jSMB Features

+0. everything should be authenticated (via local-CA certfificate signing?)
+1. no central server, just a few name hints of places to try first
+2. once connected, try to discover more nodes and try to connect to those until connected to the correct number of peers (by settings probably?)
+3. any message should broadcast to all hosts on the bus

+I think we'll add more requirements later (many channels? routed messages, directed messages, API/shell attachment points…), but for now …

 # Mah Table

 As I try to figure some of this out, I'm going to try to create a table of what